6 Biggest Mobile Marketing Trends That Will Continue in 2023

 Get the latest industry news first.

-While AR is still in its early stages, some brands have already impressively used it to create engaging experiences.
+While AR is still in its early stages, savvy marketers have integrated AR into campaigns, capitalizing on its interactive benefits.
 One of which is Ikea.

 The furniture retail giant has developed an app that allows users to see how furnishings would look in their homes before they buy them.